EnigmaCurry/d.rymcg.tech/README.md

 ## Install desired containers

-Each docker-compose project has its own README.
+Each docker-compose project has its own `README.md`.
 You should install [Traefik](traefik) first, as almost all of the others depend on it.
 After that, install the [whoami](whoami) container to test things are working.